zhengshuai1001/JiKouCompany/README.md

 One day you will wake up and there won't be any more timeto do the things you've always wanted.
 Do it now.

 Create something today even if it sucks.

+Time goes on.
+So whatever you’re going to do, do it.
+Do it now.
+Don’t wait.